Earned A.A. and transferring to Minnesota State Mankato for sports management

 Inver Hills Community College

-To learn more about TRIO Student Support Services at Inver Hills, contact:
+Learn more about TRIO Student Support Services at Inver Hills by contacting:

 TRIO Student Support Services Director